sekaiproject/ponscripter-fork/README.ponscripter.txt

 (Note that on OS X and *nix saved games are per-user, while on Windows they are currently shared between all users.
 This latter could easily be changed if so desired.)

+If the gameid directive is absent, Ponscripter tries to determine the game's name from a `caption' or `versionstr' command in the *define section (if both are found, it takes the shorter).
+If that also fails, a semi-unique identifier is generated from the length of the script.

 /---------------------------------------------------------------------